Dig Data Security vs CSPM Vendors: 6 Key Differences

 1. Who is it built for?

 CSPM is built for DevSecOps.
-Dig is built for data security and compliance teams.
-This manifests in product functionality, the ‘language’ the product speaks, and the companies’ areas of expertise when it comes to threat modeling and ongoing support.
+Prisma Cloud is built for data security and compliance teams.
+This manifests in product functionality, the language the product speaks, and the organization’s areas of expertise when it comes to threat modeling and ongoing support.

-Dig surfaces the specific, context-enriched insights that data security teams need to prevent data leaks and compliance violations; whereas CSPM platforms send hundreds of different alerts for resource misconfigurations.
-These could be of interest to DevOps and DevSecOps teams; but for data security, it’s notification noise that can obscure critical incidents.
+Prisma Cloud surfaces the specific, context-enriched insights that data security teams need to prevent data leaks and compliance violations.
+Many CSPM platforms, on the other hand, send hundreds of alerts for resource misconfigurations.
+These could be of interest to DevOps and DevSecOps teams, but for data security, it’s notification noise that can obscure critical incidents.

 2. What is the product built to solve?

 CSPM starts with the vulnerability.
-Dig’s DSPM starts with the data.
+Prisma Cloud’s DSPM starts with the data.
 CSPM tools monitor cloud infrastructure and resources, and only consider the data in that context.
-Dig finds the sensitive data in any cloud asset, and identifies risks that go beyond misconfigurations.
+Prisma Cloud finds the sensitive data in any cloud asset and identifies risks that go beyond misconfigurations.

 • Enterprise data is not yet-another cloud resource.
 It has unique access, storage, and movement patterns.

-• Dig takes data context, lineage, and flow into account, and provides faster insight into incidents that pose a security or compliance risk – such as PII copied between production and development environments.
+• Prisma Cloud takes data context, lineage, and flow into account, and provides faster insight into incidents that pose a security or compliance risk — such as PII copied between production and development environments.

 3. Do you need a feature or a platform?

-Why you should care: CSPM solutions are often ‘close enough’ when it comes to data security features, but that’s not always good enough for data-intensive organizations:
+Why you should care: Far too many CSPM tools are ‘close enough’ when it comes to data security.
+But close enough isn’t good enough for data-intensive organizations.

-• Limited classifiers: Popular CSPM tools offer only a few dozen classifiers out of the box, while Dig offers >150.
+• Common CSPM tools offer only a few dozen classifiers out of the box, while Prisma Cloud offers >150.

-• Limited scope: CSPM tools are focused on publicly accessible data.
-Dig covers data risk analysis, data flow monitoring, privacy and compliance, and data detection and response.
+• Common CSPM tools are focused on publicly accessible data.
+Prisma Cloud covers data risk analysis, data flow monitoring, privacy and compliance, and data detection and response.

 4. Where is your data stored?

-CSPM tools cover public clouds; Dig covers everywhere your data is stored including CSPs, SaaS and DBaaS: While popular CSPM tools only cover cloud storage (S3, Blob, etc.), Dig covers DBaaS such as Snowflake, and SaaS applications such as Office 365 or Salesforce.
+Most CSPM tools cover public clouds while Prisma Cloud covers everywhere your data is stored — including CSPs, SaaS and DBaaS.
+While popular CSPM tools only cover cloud storage (S3, Blob, etc.), Prisma Cloud covers DBaaS, such as Snowflake, and SaaS applications like Office 365 and Salesforce.

 Why you should care: Today’s enterprises store data in more than just buckets and hosted databases.
 Managed services are playing an increasing role in the modern data stack, and your security tooling should keep pace.